GenericMappingTools/gmt/sandbox/docs_rst/source/mapproject.rst

     incremental distance between successive points.
 Append **+** to specify the 2nd point via two extra columns in the input file.
 **-I**
-    Do the Inverse transformation, i.e. get (longitude,latitude) from (x,y) data.
+    Do the Inverse transformation, i.e., get (longitude,latitude) from (x,y) data.
 **-L**\ *line.xy*\ [/*unit*][**+**\ ]
     Determine the shortest distance from the input data points to the